bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ## Managing collections

-Unlike a relational database, **in MongoDB, our operations are always performed on a single collection**, so the selection of a collection is not part of the issued command (like `where` in SQL), but a prerequisite for the operation.
+Unlike a relational database, **in MongoDB, our operations are always performed on a single collection**, so the selection of a collection is not part of the issued command (as in the `from` in SQL), but a prerequisite for the operation.
 You can get a specific collection by calling `GetCollection`; its generic parameter is the C# class implementing the document type.

 ```csharp
 var collection = db.GetCollection<BsonDocument>("products");